 Living in isolation can have an intense impact on our mental health – especially for dementia care partners.
-We know managing one’s own mental health and happiness while socially distancing is not an easy task by itself.
-Adding in the responsibility for another person during this time can create a lot of extra stress.
+We know managing one’s own mental health and happiness is not an easy task by itself.
+And adding in the responsibility for another person during this time can create a lot of extra stress.

 You are not alone in navigating this.
-To learn some helpful strategies, we checked in with Marcie Hanna, LCSW, a Senior Dementia Care Consultant with Alzheimer’s San Diego.
+To learn some helpful strategies, we checked in with Marcie Hanna, LCSW, a Clinical Advisor with Alzheimer’s San Diego.
 Marcie has more than 23 years of social work experience and received both her bachelor’s degree in Sociology and master’s degree in Social Work from San Diego State University.

 She was first drawn to working with the older population because of her close relationship with her grandmother.
 As she’s developed these relationships at Alzheimer’s San Diego, she says: “I just love how older adults don’t have a filter and give incredible advice.
 It’s truly an honor to work with those who’ve learned so much in their life and I enjoy giving back to them.”

 Keep reading as Marcie addresses some of the challenges dementia caregivers are facing during the COVID-19 pandemic – and shares how we all can preserve our mental health while social distancing.